Heinrich Schulz (assassin): Life in the Nazi state (1933 through 1945)

 Shortly before or shortly after his return to Germany, Schulz was granted amnesty by the impunity regulation from 21 March 1933, which was signed by Paul von Hindenburg.
 In May or June 1933 Schulz joined the SS, and he joined the Nazi Party in June 1937.

 From the end of 1933 to 1934, Schulz was as Untersturmführer rod guide in the SS-section XXX in Kassel.
 He left this position after clashes with his superior, Unger.
 Instead, he was transferred to the SS upper section Rhine in Koblenz, where he worked in the administration.
 With the reorganization of the upper sections in January 1936, he joined the SS upper section Fulda-Werra in Arolsen.
 Initially employed in the administration, in 1938 he was appointed welfare referent.
 He was successively promoted to Sturmbannführer and Obersturmbannführer.

-On 15 April 1940 Schulz was taken into the Waffen SS, where he was employed as a welfare officer in the Waffen-SS and police in the military district II (Kassel).
-In this position, he was concerned with the care of wounded members of the Waffen SS and the supply of survivors.
+On 15 April 1940 Schulz was taken into the Waffen-SS, where he was employed as a welfare officer in the Waffen-SS and police in the military district II (Kassel).
+In this position, he was concerned with the care of wounded members of the Waffen-SS and the supply of survivors.
 In regional terms, he was subordinated to the SS Group Leader Josias Erbprinz zu Waldeck-Pyrmont.

 Postwar

-When the war ended in May 1945, Schulz entered American captivity.
+When the war ended, Schulz was taken prisoner by the Americans.
 As a result, he was questioned during the Nuremberg Trials as a witness.
 Through this, his involvement in Erzberger's murder became apparent.
 In November 1946, the Baden Attorney General requested the transfer of the case to the competent Baden law enforcement authorities.
-However, this did not take place immediately, as the de-nazification process continued.
-Heinrich Schulz was subsequently sentenced to eight years forced labor.
-In December 1949, he was handed over to the German authorities and sent to custody in Offenburg.
+However, this did not take place immediately, as Schulz faced a denazification trial.
+He was later classified as a major offender and sentenced to 8 years in a labour camp.
+In December 1949, Schulz was handed over to the German authorities and sent to custody in Offenburg.

-The procedures for Erzberger's murder trial took place from 17 to 19 July 1950 at the district Court in Offenburg.
+Schulz's murder trial was held from 17 to 19 July 1950 at the District Court in Offenburg.
 Heinrich Tillessen was heard as a witness and, to Schulz's relief, portrayed himself as the main culprit.
 It has nevertheless been established that at least one deadly shot to the head came from Schulz's weapon.
-As a consequence, Heinrich Schulz was convicted of manslaughter and not for murder.
-The sentence was twelve years' imprisonment.
+As such, Schulz was convicted of manslaughter, but not murder.
+He was sentenced to 12 years in prison.

-On 22 December 1952, the sentence was suspended.
-Heinrich Schulz lived afterwards in Frankfurt am Main.
+On 22 December 1952, Schulz's sentence was suspended.
+He lived afterwards in Frankfurt am Main.